aih/linkedlegislation-blog/README.md

 ## Development and automatic build with GH Actions

-This blog is automatically built and deployed to GitHub Pages using GitHub Actions.
-The workflow is defined in `.github/workflows/jekyll.yml`.
+This blog is automatically built and deployed to AWS CloudFront using GitHub Actions.
+The workflow is defined in `.github/workflows/blog-build-and-publish.yml` which in turn calls `.github/workflows/blog-publish.sh`.
 The workflow is triggered on any push to the `main` branch.
-It builds the site and deploys it to the `blog` branch (which is the equivalent of `gh-pages` for this site).
-The site is then available at `https://aih.github.io/blog` and `blog.linkedlegislation.com`.
+It builds the site, uploads files to s3 and then invalidates the CloudFront deployment.